BlaiseMuhirwa/flatnav/README.md

 index.add(data=dataset_to_index, ef_construction=ef_construction)
 ```

 Note that we specified `DataType.float32` to indicate that we want to build an index with vectors represented with `float` type.
-If you want to use a different precision, such as `uint8_t` or `int8_t` (which are the only other ones curreently supported), you can use `DataType.uint8` or `DataType.int8`.
+If you want to use a different precision, such as `uint8_t` or `int8_t` (which are the only other ones currently supported), you can use `DataType.uint8` or `DataType.int8`.
 The distance type can either be `l2` or `angular`.
 The `collect_stats` flag will record the number of distance evaluations.

 To query the index we just created by generating IID vectors from the standard normal distribution, we do it as follows